 (R45) Main Road | Franschhoek | +27(0)21 876 8820 | [email protected]

-Things are done differently at Marianne Wine Estate.
-Given the farm’s French connections – it’s owned by Frenchman Christian Dauriac who also makes wine in the Bordeaux region – the winery adds a little à la française to the Cape Winelands.
-Most of its wines are made to improve with age and are released later than any South African wines, which means you can taste older wines than is generally possible in the Cape.
-Another thing that stands out at Marianne is how knowledgeable the wine tasting team is.
-It’s a wonderfully educational experience and, provided you’re not completely distracted by the incredible views from the large, chic tasting room, you’ll come away knowing a great deal more about wine than you did when you arrived.
+Owned by French winemaker Christian Dauriac – Marianne Wine Estate adds a little à la française to the Cape Winelands.
+An extensively knowledgeable wine tasting team means you’ll come away knowing a great deal more about wine than you did when you arrived.
 There are several tasting options available including a red wine and biltong pairing and a vertical tasting of at least six Marianne wines.
 You can also sign up for a highly informative and fun blending tour.

-Price: Tastings start at R50p/p.
-Wine and biltong pairing costs R75p/p.
-The two-hour blending tour is R300, including a bottle of wine blended by and labelled for you.
+Tasting Price: Tastings start at R50/p.
+Wine and biltong pairing costs R75/p.
+The two-hour blending tour is R300/p, including a bottle of wine blended by and labelled for you.

-Opening times and booking info: Open every day of the year from 10am - 7pm.
-We suggest you call in advance for larger goups or special occassions.
+Opening times: Open every day of the year from 10am - 7pm.
+We suggest you call in advance for larger groups or special occasions.

 Valley Road on the R44 | Klapmuts | Stellenbosch | +27(0)21 875 5040

-What’s better than a wine and cheese pairing?
-If your answer was something along the lines of a biltong, droëwors and vino combination, then look no further than Stellenbosch Hills.
-The estate partners six of its premium wines with a selection of cured and dried meat and sausage.
-For example, a springbok biltong and Stellenbosch Hills 1707 Reserve Whitecombo anda kudu droëwors Stellenbosch Hills Cabernet Sauvignon serving form part of the six-course pairing.
-Apart from the Biltong & Droëwors Adventure, the winery also offers a straightforward tasting session where you can select a maximum of five wines.
+Few things pair better with wine and cheese, but biltong and droëwors are definitely up there.
+Discover this unique flavour combo at Stellenbosch Hills; the estate partners six of its premium wines with a selection of cured and dried meat and sausage.
+Apart from the Biltong & Droëwors Adventure, the winery also offers a straightforward tasting session where you can select a maximum of five wines to savour.

-Price: The meaty option costs R40p/p while the regular session will set you back a measly R15p/p.
+Tasting Price: The meat pairing option costs R40/p while the regular session will set you back a measly R15/p.
 Do note: should you choose to purchase a bottle of vino after the tasting, the fees will be waived.

 Opening times: Tastings are on the go from Monday - Friday between 8am - 5pm and on Saturday from 10am - 3pm